Solar Panel System Sizing Calculator

 Frequently asked questions

-How many solar panels do I need to power my house?
+How many solar panels do I need for a 1,000 kWh monthly electricity bill?

-What are peak sun hours and why do they matter for solar sizing?
+What are peak sun hours and how do they affect solar panel sizing?